Jan. 18 – Kinark has re-opened select in-person services and continues to provide virtual services during the COVID-19 pandemic

 At this time, clients at Syl Apps Youth Centre are only able to visit with their families virtually.
 Kinark is exploring other possible visiting options aligned with accepted infection prevention and control guidelines.

-Clients at our Live-in Treatment locations are able to have visits with their family members subject to a number of infection prevention and control measures.
+Clients at our Live-in Treatment locations are able to have essential visits with their family members subject to a number of infection prevention and control measures.

 Central Intake remains open